Father, Author, Engineer, Entrepreneur

 The Coast Is Why I'm Here

 Sand City sits at the edge of one of the most biodiverse marine environments on the planet.
-Protecting this coast — its water, its wildlife, and the communities that depend on it — is personal for me.
+The water, the wildlife, the communities that depend on it: protecting this coast is personal.
 These are from my own dives and time on Monterey Bay.

 Sunlight streaming through the Monterey Bay kelp forest